Committee

 (Chorus Representative)

 A primary school teacher and her school’s Music Co-Ordinator, Michelle has all of her grades in singing and piano as well as a DipLCM in Musical Theatre.
-She has been performing on stage with various groups since she was four and has also been a concert soloist.
+She has been performing on stage with various groups since she was four and has also been a concert soloist and joined Aggies in 2014.
+She is also Mum of two boys.

 Previous roles include Susan (Calamity Jane), Glinda (A Taste of Wicked), Mrs Lyons (Blood Brothers), Lady Battersby (Me and My Girl) and the Wicked Witch (Shrek).